 1. Twist a thin coin between the two halves of the remote entry transmitter near the key ring.
 DO NOT TAKE THE RUBBER COVER AND CIRCUIT BOARD OFF THE FRONT HOUSING OF THE REMOTE ENTRY TRANSMITTER.

-2. Do not wipe off any grease on the battery terminals on the back surface of the circuit board.
+- 2. Do not wipe off any grease on the battery terminals on the back surface of the circuit board. - 3.
+Remove the old battery.